 Brugmansia Cold Tolerance

-One of the most high drama plants is the Brugmansia.
+One of the most dramatic plants is Brugmansia.
 Also known as Angel Trumpets, Brugmansia is a shrub-like tropical perennial in warm zones but is grown as an annual in cold climates.
-This is because there are not hardy Angel Trumpets, and the plants cannot withstand cold temperatures.
+This is because there are not hardy, and the plants cannot withstand cold temperatures.
 The plants can be overwintered indoors with reasonable success, so you can save them and have another chance at viewing the tremendously large hanging blooms in your landscape.

 Zones 9 to 11 stay between 25 and 40 degrees Fahrenheit (-3 to 4 C.).
 If any freezing occurs in these zones, it is very brief and doesn’t usually kill the roots of the plants, so Brugmansia can be left outdoors in winter.
 Overwintering Brugmansia indoors in any of the lower zones is recommended or the plants will die.